rlleshi/phar/README.md

 `python tools/demo/multimodial_demo.py video.mp4 demo.mp4`

-Alternatively, the results can also be dumped in a json file by providing the output file as such.
+Alternatively, the results can also be dumped in a json file by specifying the output file as such.

 Check out the [detailed usage](#multimodial-demo).